 DEff=MV--MV+2×MV0×0.0001

 where MV0, MV-, and MV+ are the fund market value, and the market values when the risk free rate is stressed down or up by 1bps respectively.
 Effective credit duration is derived in a similar way but in turn stressing only the credit sensitive cash flows.

+Convexity

+Convexity of an asset demonstrates how the duration changes as the interest rates change.
+Convexity is calculated as:

+Convexity=MV-+MV+-2MV2×MV0×0.00012

 Limitations to the metrics calculations

-Only effective, and effective credit duration calculations are currently supported for notional assets.
+Only effective duration, effective credit duration and convexity calculations are currently supported for notional assets. http://docs.pfaroe.com/umbraco/umbraco.aspx

 Typical fixed income modelling (including derivatives)